Do you ever have a gut feeling that ends up being right on point?

 This means that introverted intuitives can be great leaders.
 This can benefit the rest of the world because they can serve people who are seeking guidance of some sort.

-2. They have great instincts.
+2. You have great instincts.

 Instead of taking things at face value like people with sensing personalities, introverted intuitives are very instinctual and can use that to gain deeper insights.